djeada/Databases-Notes/notes/10_nosql_databases/04_crud_in_sql_vs_nosql.md

 This command retrieves all documents from the `users` collection where the `age` is 25, including only the `first_name`, `last_name`, and `age` fields while excluding the `_id` field.

-- In **SQL**, joins are used to combine data from multiple tables, a key feature for handling normalized data structures.
+- In **SQL**, joins are used to combine data from multiple tables, an important feature for handling normalized data structures.
 Conversely, MongoDB promotes embedding related data within documents, which eliminates the need for joins and can improve read performance in specific scenarios.
 - MongoDB’s **aggregation framework** enables advanced data processing and transformation within the database, offering functionality comparable to SQL's `GROUP BY` and `HAVING` clauses for summarizing and filtering data.

 #### Update